umich-arc/rsyslog/README.md

 # rsyslog

-A small alpine based rsyslog container configured to listen on port tcp/udp port 514 and relays the messages to stdout.
-Useful for troubleshooting and debugging.
+A small alpine based rsyslog container.
+It is configured to listen on port tcp/udp port 514 and will create a socket at `/syslog/log` that can be bind mounted into other containers.
+Forwarded logs are relayed to stdout.

 ---